Chipdelmal/Chipdelmal.github.io/_artsci/2022-07-06-LastfmStrips.md

 countsArray = np.zeros([len(artists), daysTotal], dtype=np.uint16)
 ```

+Where the artists list is sorted by frequency rank, so that they end up ordered in our visualization.
 With this in place, we can fill up our array by iterating by artist (row) and day (column):

 ```python
 for (ix, art) in enumerate(artists):